eEuPsOaHc/TutboTitan/README.md

 ## ⚠️ Disclaimer

 **WARNING:** You are running this script at your own risk.
 It is highly recommended to back up your system before proceeding.
-The author is not responsible for any data loss or system issues that may occur as a result of running this script.
+The author is not responsible for any data loss or system issues that may occur as a result of running this script, By running this script, you acknowledge and agree that you do so at your own risk.

 ## 🌟 Key Features